-A/B testing is an experimentation process that you run on your website to determine which of two or more assets (A vs. B) performs better, like specific elements, copy, design or entire pages.
+A/B testing is an experimentation process that you run on your web page to determine which of two versions of an asset (A vs. B) performs better — whether that's specific elements, copy, design, or entire pages.
+It is a core testing method used across digital marketing to optimize everything from landing pages to email subject lines.

-This test simply tells you which variation works better for your audience based on statistical analysis.
-A/B testing eliminates the guessing - by running these tests on your website, you can make data-backed decisions to optimize properly and increase conversions.
+This test tells you which variation works better for your audience based on statistical analysis.
+A/B testing eliminates the guessing — by running these tests on your website, you can make data driven decisions to optimize properly and increase conversions.
+Rather than relying on a hunch, you collect data from real users and let the numbers guide your next move.

 Disclaimer: In this A/B testing guide, we recommend that you use Optibase because it integrates natively with Webflow.
 But no matter what tool you choose for testing, this guide will still help you set up tests on your website.

-TL;DR: An A/B test is comparing the same page with a small difference (ie: button color), and a split test is comparing 2 different pages entirely.
-A Multivariate test is multiple A/B tests running at the same time, with the end goal of finding the best ‘combo’ of variants.
+TL;DR: An A/B test is comparing the same page with a small difference (i.e., button color), and a split test is comparing two versions of a page entirely.
+A multivariate test runs multiple combinations at the same time, with the end goal of finding the best combo of variants.

-There are a few ways to run a test on your website, depending on what you want to compare.
+There are a few ways to run a test on your website, depending on what you want to test different elements or pages:

-The goal here is to see which big changes lead people to do important actions more often, like clicking a button or signing up.
-These are called conversions and they determine which variant performs better.
+The goal here is to see which big changes lead people to take important actions more often, like clicking a button or signing up.
+These are called conversions, and they determine which variant performs better.

 By showing these tests to your website visitors, you save a lot of time and resources.
 And if you’re not A/B testing your website, you’re surely losing out on a lot of potential business revenue.